Brett Kavanaugh Accused Of Sexual Misconduct, Matter Referred To Federal Investigators

-Information has come forward alleging that United States Supreme Court nominee, Brett Kavanaugh, sexually assaulted a former female classmate when they were both in high school according to The New York Times.
-According to officials familiar with the situation, the woman who has made the claim spoke on the condition of anonymity, and thus far, all involved parties at the government level are respecting those wishes.
+Information has come forward alleging that U.S. Supreme Court nominee Brett Kavanaugh sexually assaulted a former female classmate when they were both in high school, according to the New York Times.
+According to officials familiar with the situation, the woman who made the claim spoke on the condition of anonymity, and thus far, all involved parties at the government level are respecting those wishes.
 The news of this information has only been made public this afternoon, and there are still some key details that have not been disclosed to the public.

-What is known for sure, is that the information was delivered via a letter to Representative Anna Eshoo (D-CA), who then forwarded the letter to Senator Dianne Feinstein (D-CA), per Hollywood Life.
+What is known for sure is that the information was delivered via a letter to Representative Anna Eshoo (D-CA), who then forwarded the letter to Senator Dianne Feinstein (D-CA), per Hollywood Life.
 The letter was originally received at some point this summer, and it is unclear how long Feinstein has been in possession of it.
 She informed fellow Democrats on the Judiciary Committee of the letter on Wednesday evening.
-It is alleged that several told her to go public with the letter, while others encouraged her to turn it over to the F.B.I.
+It is alleged that several told her to go public with the letter, while others encouraged her to turn it over to the FBI.

 Senator Dianne Feinstein, the senior Democrat on the Senate Judiciary Committee, referred information about Brett Kavanaugh to federal investigators, but she declined to make it public https://t.co/9hPxaT8SLv